 In addition to the above proposals, the annual meeting will also receive and consider the company's Irish statutory financial statements for the fiscal year ended December 31, 2022 and the reports of the directors and auditors thereon.
 There is no requirement under Irish law that the Irish statutory financial statements be approved by the shareholders, and no such approval will be sought at the annual meeting.
-Under the company's Memorandum and Articles of Association (our "articles"), and the Irish Companies Act 2014 (the "2014 Act"), Proposals 1 and 2 are deemed to be ordinary business.
+Under the company's Memorandum and Articles of Association (our "articles"), and the Irish Companies Act 2014 (the "2014 Act"), Proposals 1 and 2 are deemed to be ordinary business, and Proposals 3, 4 and 5 are deemed to be special business.

 The record date for the annual meeting is June 7, 2023.
 Only shareholders of record at the close of business on that date may vote at the annual meeting or any adjournment or postponement thereof.
-The Notice of Internet Availability of Proxy Materials and our proxy materials, which include this proxy statement, our annual letter to shareholders and our 2022 Annual Report on Form 10-K, are first being mailed to shareholders on or about June , 2023.
+The Notice of Internet Availability of Proxy Materials and our proxy materials, which include this proxy statement, our annual letter to shareholders and our 2022 Annual Report on Form 10-K, are first being mailed to shareholders on or about June 20, 2023.